-Welcome to today's edition of The Rush 247 podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Oh, I just saw something.
+I just saw something I'm watching.

-PMS NBC is actually running a countdown to this debate tonight.
+PMSNBC is actually running a countdown to this debate tonight.

-The countdown to the debate.
+A countdown to the debate.

-Democrats, not gonna be a debate.
+Democrats, it's not going to be a debate.

-It's a Democrat sponsored press conference.
+It's a Democrat-sponsored press conference.

 We are from high atop, the EIB building in Midtown Manhattan today.